alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page

 ---
-Hi!
-This is Alan（周俊哲）!
-I am a 1st (almost 2nd) year Ph.D. student at CMU.
+Hi, this is Alan (周俊哲) !
+I am a 1st (almost 2nd) year Ph.D. student at [CMU Physics](https://www.cmu.edu/physics/).
 I work on cosmology, astrophysics, and statistical inference.
-Currently, I am using deep probablistic models to reconstruct the evolutionary trajectory of our universe from large observational data sets.
+Currently, I am using deep probablistic models to reconstruct the evolutionary trajectory of our universe using large observational data sets.
+I am also a part of the [McWilliams Center for Cosmology](https://www.cmu.edu/cosmology/) and the [NSF AI Planning Institute](https://www.cmu.edu/ai-physics-institute/) at CMU.

 <br/><br/>

-#### A short non-academic bio:
+## A short non-academic bio:
 I grew up in Beijing, China.
 I attended high school in [Pebble Beach CA](https://stevensonschool.org/) (after a short stay in Miami), went to [Duke University](https://duke.edu/), and am currently at [Carnegie Mellon](https://www.cmu.edu/).
 I enjoy exploring all the little corners of this world!
 Before working on cosmology, I researched at the Large Hadron Collider at [CERN](https://www.home.cern/) in Geneva, did classical archeology and early modern art history in Rome, studied at the [Duke Kunshan](https://www.dukekunshan.edu.cn/) campus near Shanghai, and was very interested in [QFT and nuclear theories](https://arxiv.org/abs/2111.13780)!
 I was incredibly lucky to have met so many great mentors, who showed me how all these fields shared the same indelible human touch.
 I am really looking forward to sharing some of this journey here, and please bear with me as I figure out how this website works!
-<br/><br/>
-My current works are supported by
-- The McWilliams Center for Cosmology
-- NSF AI Planning Institute
-- U.S. DOE
 <br/><br/>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.